dmccreary/micropython-clocks-and-watches/docs/prompts/04-concept-taxonomy.md

 11. (106) Color Conversion & Palettes in MicroPython
 12. (83) Using the micropython-ufont Library

-### Category 6: Network, Asynchronous, & Concurrency
+### Category 6: Graphics, Asynchronous, & Concurrency

 All about getting time from the internet, using Wi-Fi, and handling multiple tasks.